stepzen-dev/snippets/README.md

 Union types are valuable when you have a field that can return one of several types.

-- `/dataAsErrors` shows how to implement the "data as errors" pattern.
+- `/errorsAsData` shows how to implement the "errors as data" pattern.
 This is useful when you want to return a field that can return either a value or an error.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->